oracle/docker-images/OracleWebCenterPortal/dockerfiles/12.2.1.4/README.md

 * Node Manager
 * Admin Server

-When the command is run for the first time, we need to create the domain and configure the portal server, so following are done in sequence:
+When the command is run for the first time, the domain is created and the Portal Server is configured, so following are done in sequence

 * Loading WebCenter Portal schemas into the database
 * Creating WebCenter Portal domain